-All of that means marketers have to craft their strategies in a way that focuses on strengthening existing relationships by continuously providing valuable information, relevant service and product upgrades, and loyalty rewards that demonstrate the importance of the customer relationship to their business.
+All of that means marketers have to craft their strategies in a way that focuses on strengthening existing relationships by continuously providing valuable information, relevant service, product upgrades and loyalty rewards that demonstrate the importance of the customer relationship to their business.

-If that wasn’t enough, SaaS marketers have a number of other challenges they have to face to find success that make SaaS marketing different from conventional marketing.
+If that wasn’t enough, SaaS marketers have a number of other challenges they have to face to find success, which collectively makes SaaS marketing different from conventional marketing.
 Some of the main ones include:

-- It’s an intangible product: One of the great challenges when it comes to SaaS marketing is selling a product that customers can’t see or touch.
+- It’s an intangible product: One of the great challenges when it comes to SaaS marketing is selling a product that customers can’t physically see or touch.
 That makes it a lot harder for them to understand how to deploy it and how it helps them.
 Your marketing campaign will need to navigate these challenges and ensure all customers are crystal clear about what it is they’re interacting with and exactly how that product will make their lives easier and more streamlined.

 - Platforms are constantly changing: SaaS platforms are constantly undergoing upgrades, bug fixes and maintenance, meaning features can subtly change over time.
 That can be a challenge for marketing teams because their messaging could become outdated fast if they’re not keeping up with the latest changes.
 Marketing teams will need to be in constant communication with developers to ensure their materials accurately reflect the product as it stands, and make regular changes to the copy so that potential customers are always being drawn to the latest and greatest content pieces.

 - There’s usually a tiered pricing structure: The beauty of the SaaS delivery model is that you can charge different prices for different features by creating pricing tiers, helping you attract more business.
 However, that can be a challenge for marketers because it means you need to develop multiple distinct personas and market different tiers to each one separately.
 This requires more time and energy spent creating a marketing strategy, but crafting persona-specific messaging is critical to SaaS marketing success.
-Some companies even develop SaaS lifetime deals to reach a higher audience.
+Some companies even develop SaaS lifetime deals to reach a higher percentage of their potential audience.